mysmarthub/commandoro/README.md

 Commandoro
 ===

->Console and graphical utility for automating command execution.
+>Console and graphical utility for automating command execution

 >Author and developer: Aleksandr Suvorov